Bart-Edelbroek/firmibasis_genome/README.md

 Repository to accompany the analysis of the sequenced, assembled and annotated *Dictyostelium firmibasis* JAVFKY000000000 assembly (http://identifiers.org/ncbi/insdc:JAVFKY000000000).

 ### Analysis and plots
 The main analysis and generation of the plots is in **firmibasis_analysis.Rmd**.
 All generated plots are also available in the plots folder.
+Other files needed for the analysis are located in the different folders.

+### Calculate coverage over genome
-To enable the calculation of the gDNA and mRNA coverage over the genome, the mapped reads are counted over regular intervals and the counts are available in the <b>count_regions</b> folder.
+To enable the calculation of the gDNA and mRNA coverage over the genome, the mapped reads are counted over regular intervals of the genome, generated with **count_regions/generate_regions.R**.
+The generated regions gff file and counts are available in the **count_regions** folder.
 For example, the number of illumina short read gDNA sequences are counted in count_regions/regions_gDNA_illumina.txt.
-Other files needed for the analysis are located in the different folders.

 ### Genome metrics python script